 Driven by the Countywide Vision, the Countywide Plan will include:

 - An update of the County’s General Plan addressing physical, social, and economic issues facing the unincorporated portions of the County.

 - An expansion of the County’s General Plan to address supportive services for adults and children, healthcare services, public safety, and other regional county services provided to both incorporated and unincorporated areas.

-- A Community Plans Continuum, which will be a new system of community planning that articulates what is important to each community, with a greater focus on community self-reliance, grass-roots action, and implementation.
+- A Community Planning Continuum, which will be a new system of community planning that articulates what is important to each community, with a greater focus on community self-reliance, grass-roots action, and implementation.
 Goals, policies, land use, and infrastructure decisions will be addressed in the Policy Plan.